tanivelisse/Cute-Robot-Dancers/README.md

-Cute Robot Dancers
+##CUTE ROBOT DANCERS

-## User Story
+First project for the SEI course at General Assembly Chicago.

-1. The users will be able to read the game instructions before starting the game.
+Online game built using Javascript for the logic, CSS for the layout, and HTML5 for the structure.

-2. The users will click the start button to begin the game.
+Objectives

-3. The users will choose one robot character each by clicking the robot's image on the screen.
+My goal was to build a simple game that was fun to play and that could have more featueres added in time.

-4. The users will be able to make the robot dance by pressing the keys A, W, S, D for the robot on the left and J, I, K, L for the robot on the right.
+I was inspired by games like "Dance Dance Revolution" and "Just Dance", and then adapted it to a keyboard friendly game.

-5. The users will have a coolness score for each of their robot characters that starts at 0.
+RULES

-6. The users need to match the arrows presented at the bottom of the stage using their respective keys when the arrows hit the mark to riase the score.
+The goal of CRD is to follow randomly generated arrows and try to match them with the assigned letters on the keyboards that make the robot characters dance.

-8. The users coolness score will be lowered again every time they miss a match.
+The user is given a starting coolness score of 0, which will either increase if the entered move matches the expected move, or decrease if it doesn't.

-9. The user that avoids his coolness score to go down to zero wins the round.
+The user that increases his coolness score to go up to ten wins the round.

-10. The users will be able to click restart after each battle to play again.
+##PLANING

 MVP